Primary Source Archive

 Wilmington Coup 1898

-NC Dept. of Natural and Cultural Resources: The only successful coup d'état in American history.
+1898 Wilmington Race Riot Commission Report (NC Digital Collections): The only successful coup d'état in American history.
 White supremacists overthrew an elected biracial government and murdered 60-300 Black citizens.
 Textbooks falsely called it a 'race riot' until the 2006 state commission report corrected the record; curriculum wasn't updated until 2011.

 1921 events